 It is important to ensure your application includes as much information as possible together with the supporting documentation as following the closing date, additional documents cannot be added to an application.

-Referee Reports - It is highly recommended that each applicant make arrangements for the provision of two (2) academic referee reports.
+Each applicant is required to make arrangements for the provision of two (2) academic referee reports.
 Academic Referee Reports may be used in the assessment process of a scholarship application.
-It is the applicant's responsibility to ensure that referee reports are returned to the Research Scholarships Officer by the scholarship closing date.
+It is the applicant's responsibility to ensure that referee reports are returned to the Scholarships Office by the scholarship closing date.

-Documents in a language other than English It is the responsibility of the applicant to ensure that all documentation presented in a foreign language is also accompanied by an authorised English translation.
+It is the responsibility of the applicant to ensure that all documentation not presented in English is accompanied by an authorised English translation.
 This means that applicants must provide copies of the qualification or documentation in the original language and an official English translation.